Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ![Sans titre-2 copie](https://user-images.githubusercontent.com/12702322/197652480-330ed03f-4820-4507-a0e1-755ce286ea44.jpg)

+- You can now select `Printers` on left tab and switch to others printers.

+- You need to upload `printer.cfg`, `macros.cfg`, `neopixels.cfg` and `adxl345.cfg` files for each printer.

+**Note:** Changes in the `KlipperScreen.conf` file only have an effect on the first configured printer, it's not needed on others.

 - Restart Speeder Pad and printer to take effect.

 **Note:** You can select printer you want at startup on the screen.
 You can also enable `default_printer` setting in `KlipperScreen.conf` to start directly on printer you want and switch to others with shuffle button on the left side.